mhellwinkel/www.masfaaonline.org/governance/policies.md

 All Association checks that are not cashed within 90 days will be considered stale dated.
 It will be the payee's responsibility to contact the Treasurer for a duplicate to be issued.
 By declaring a check stale, the Association is not relinquishing its obligation to the payee.

+### 5.10 Scholarships

+The Association may offer scholarships to members to attend RMASFAA Summer Institute.
+The Executive Board will determine the number and amount of scholarship each year.
+Traditionally one Minority Scholarship and one general scholarship will be awarded each year to cover the early bird rate of the institute registration fee.

+Mick Hanson Professional Development Scholarship: When funds are available, this $500 scholarship will be awarded to a mentee or mentor who has been accepted into the RMASFAA Leadership Pipeline.
+Recipients of the scholarship are required to be a MASFAA and a RMASFAA member.
+This scholarship will be used to help offset costs related to the RMASFAA Fall Conference (conference fee, lodging, and travel expenses).
+Selection of the recipient will reside with the MASFAA Executive Board.

 ## 6. Conference Guidelines

 In addition to the NASFAA conference planning guide the following will be used to help the Conference Planning Committee with planning of the annual conference.

 ### 6.1 Site and Date Selection

-The site and dates of the annual conference will be determined two years prior to that conference so that appropriate time is allowed for determining a site chair, booking a conference facility and getting the MASFAA conference on the RMASFAA calendar.
+The site and dates of the annual conference will be determined one year prior to that conference so that appropriate time is allowed for determining a site chair, booking a conference facility and getting the MASFAA conference on the RMASFAA calendar.
 In order to maximize attendance of out-of-state professionals, every effort should be made to schedule the MASFAA conference without conflicting with any other RMASFAA states conferences.
 The Board should obtain the most current RMASFAA calendar before selecting conference dates.
 In order to accommodate members limited travel budgets, the Board will schedule the MASFAA annual conference in conjunction with Department of Education training and, when offered, RMASFAA Decentralized training.
 Although any appropriate site in the state may be selected for the annual conference, the Board has set the following tentative order of state conference sites.

 * Butte
 * Helena